bebasid/bebasid/README.en.md

 ---

-By using this application, you are agree to follow the rules that we have create and by

-Dengan menggunakan aplikasi ini, Anda setuju mematuhi peraturan yang kami buat dan you are agree to take any risks caused.
+By using this application, you are agree to follow the rules that we have create and agree to take any risks caused.
 For the detail, see [RULES](https://github.com/bebasid/bebasid/blob/master/dev/readme/RULES.md).